- Dr. Steve Smith

 I entered the teaching profession in 1977 and taught in four secondary schools, two selective and two non-selective, over a period of 20 years, holding middle and senior leadership posts for most of my career.
 In 1997 I was appointed to a team which set up the new Education Authority of the Royal Borough of Windsor and Maidenhead, when the county authority of Berkshire was broken up into six Unitary Authorities.
 In 2001 I moved to the London Borough of Bexley and was appointed a Local Authority senior school improvement officer working with primary, secondary, special schools and academies in Bexley, and across London and the South East.

-Prior to my appointment as Chair of Trustees I was a governor of two Bexley schools.
+Prior to my appointment, I was a governor of two Bexley schools.

 - Mr Paul Davis